 Plan to visit early in your trip?

 Here is what makes this ridiculous early rise quite bearable!
 Jet-Lag.
 Depending on how far you have come you may well be very jetlagged and can use this to your advantage.
 Plan to hit the sunrise very early in your trip.
 We normally say the second morning.
-The first we like to settle in and take it easy.
+The first morning we like to settle in and take it easy.
 Charging up a 10,000ft volcano doesn’t really fit that bill.
-You will find that on that first morning you will probably be up very early regardless.
+You will find that on that first morning, you will probably be up very early regardless.
 Often well before sunrise.
 Newly arrived tourists wandering around in the dead of night is a very common sight in Hawaii.
 Even the East coast has a 4-hour difference so 3:00 am is really like waking up at 7:00 am still early but far more reasonable.
-Anyone from the east coast it will be a lie-in until 10:00 am, you probably won’t even need an alarm.
+For anyone from the east coast, it will be a lie-in until 10:00 am, you probably won’t even need an alarm.
 If you are from the UK or Europe like us it really won’t matter you will be so messed up time-wise!

 The later you leave it on your trip the more adjusted you will be and the more the alarm call will hurt.